 Recruit and Source Candidates

 Once you can accurately discuss position requirements and compensation, it’s time to start recruiting.
 You may want to handle recruiting internally, publishing job announcements and screening candidates yourself.
 Or, you may want to outsource certain aspects of the process by using a staffing firm for recruiting and initial screening, with only a shortlist of prequalified candidates sent to you for consideration.
-Either way, you’ll need to recruit with diversity and inclusion in mind, as well as to ensure compliance throughout all phases of the hiring processes and beyond.
+Either way, it’s imperative to keep diversity and inclusion at the forefront of your hiring practices as well as thinking long-term about how to help candidates grow within your company.